Women's suffrage: Indonesia

 Indonesia granted women voting rights for municipal councils in 1905.
 Only men who could read and write could vote, which excluded many non-European males.
 At the time, the literacy rate for males was 11% and for females 2%.
 The main group that pressed for women's suffrage in Indonesia was the Dutch Vereeninging voor Vrouwenkiesrecht (VVV-Women's Suffrage Association), founded in the Netherlands in 1894.
 VVV tried to attract Indonesian members, but had very limited success because the leaders of the organization had little skill in relating to even the educated class of Indonesians.
 When they eventually did connect somewhat with women, they failed to sympathize with them and ended up alienating many well-educated Indonesians.
-In 1918 the first national representative body, the Volksraad, was formed which still excluded women from voting.
+In 1918, the first national representative body, the Volksraad, was formed which still excluded women from voting.
+Indigenous women did not organize until the Perikatan Perempuan Indonesia (PPI, Indonesian Women Association) in 1928.
 In 1935, the colonial administration used its power of nomination to appoint a European woman to the Volksraad.
 In 1938, women gained the right to be elected to urban representative institutions, which led to some Indonesian and European women entering municipal councils.
 Eventually, only European women and municipal councils could vote, excluding all other women and local councils.
 In September 1941, the Volksraad extended the vote to women of all races.
 Finally, in November 1941, the right to vote for municipal councils was granted to all women on a similar basis to men (subject to property and educational qualifications).

 Iran

 Women's suffrage had been expressly excluded in the Iranian Constitution of 1906 and a women's rights movement had been organized, which supported women's suffrage.

-In 1942, the Women’s party of Iran (Ḥezb-e zanān-e Īrān) was founded to work to introduce the reform, and in 1944, the women's group of the Tudeh Party of Iran, the Democratic Society of Women (Jāmeʿa-ye demokrāt-e zanān) put forward a suggestion of women's suffrage in the Parliament, which was however blocked by the Islamic conservatives.
+In 1942, the Women's party of Iran (Ḥezb-e zanān-e Īrān) was founded to work to introduce the reform, and in 1944, the women's group of the Tudeh Party of Iran, the Democratic Society of Women (Jāmeʿa-ye demokrāt-e zanān) put forward a suggestion of women's suffrage in the Parliament, which was however blocked by the Islamic conservatives.
 In 1956, a new campaign for women's suffrage was launched by the New Path Society (Jamʿīyat-e rāh-e now), the Association of Women Lawyers (Anjoman-e zanān-e ḥoqūqdān) and the League of Women Supporters of Human Rights (Jamʿīyat-e zanān-e ṭarafdār-e ḥoqūq-e bašar).

 After this, the reform was actively supported by the Shah and included as a part of his modernization program, the White Revolution.
 A referendum in January 1963 overwhelmingly approved by voters gave women the right to vote, a right previously denied to them under the Iranian Constitution of 1906 pursuant to Chapter 2, Article 3.